 In this post, we will show you exactly when, why and how to use protein powder for weight loss.
 We will also give you some examples of the the best protein powder to use for this very job.

-Reasons why you should keep within a Health BMI
+Reasons why you should keep within a healthy BMI

 Keeping your BMI within a healthy range is not only crucial for long term health and the prevention of many diseases, but also for your energy and vitality levels.
-But that’s just the tip of the iceberg, as there are SO many other good reasons for keeping excess weight off that most people know nothing about: These include the following:-
+But, that’s just the tip of the iceberg as there are also so many other good reasons for keeping excess weight off that many people are unaware of: These include the following:-

-- CONFIDENCE – Whilst some people are confident no matter what their size, many are not; therefore slimming down to feel good about yourself can literally change your whole life for this reason alone.
-You may feel more inclined to go out and meet new people, start a new relationship, or go for the job of your dreams.
+- CONFIDENCE – Whilst some people are confident no matter what their size, many are not.
+Therefore slimming down to feel good about yourself can change your whole life.
+You may feel more inclined to go out and meet new people, start a new relationship, or even go for the job of your dreams.
 There are so many opportunities that open up for you when you gain a little more confidence, and for some this can be about weight.

-- A HEALTHY HEART – Taking the strain off your heart by losing weight may lead to decreased risk of heart disease, stroke, and heart attack.
-The World Heart Federation says that over weight people are more likely to develop the diseases that are risk factors to cardiovascular disease.
+- A HEALTHY HEART – Taking the strain off your heart by losing weight may lead to decreased risk of heart disease, stroke and heart attack.
+The World Heart Federation says that over-weight folks are more likely to develop the diseases that are potential risk factors to cardiovascular disease.

-- DEEPER SLEEP – Eating high GI junk food can hinder sleep due to blood sugar fluctuations.
-A low GI healthy diet helps keep blood sugar stable as well as promoting weight loss.
+- DEEPER SLEEP – Eating high GI junk food can hinder sleep, due to blood sugar fluctuations.
+A low GI diet helps keep blood sugar stable as well as promoting weight loss.